Home Diet Health Pediasure for Adults? 4 Better Alternatives

 Even though the label says the ingredients are non-GMO, its primary ingredients are still questionable.
 The vitamin sources are also questionable.
 For example, dl-alpha-tocopheryl acetate is inactive in the body.
 It’s the d-alpha-form that is active.

 The product is clearly missing zinc from the ingredient list, yet the label states that there is 15% of the daily value in the product.
-Many people know that zinc could help prevent COVID.
-Any product that purposefully leaves zinc out of a formulation is very questionable especially at this time in history!
+Many people think that zinc could help prevent COVID.
+Any product that purposefully leaves zinc out of a formulation is very questionable, especially at this time in history! (editor note: Tuna is high in zinc, and other ingredients or nutritional supplements may be responsible for this)

-Are There Any Advantage of Pediasure for Adults?
+Are There Any Advantages of Pediasure for Adults?

+Back to a multinational healthcare company hoping to profit off your product selections.
 Any formula that is created by a company is not one that is concerned about your individual needs.
-It’s concerned more about profits for the company and benefitting some of the people.
-It’s a hit or miss type of action.

 You should know that there’s one foundational fact all nutritionists are taught – change the diet in any way and the person will feel different; usually better – for a short time.
 Change the diet from meat-eating to vegetarian and all the new foods that haven’t been eaten will be filling in metabolic gaps that were never filled before, thus making the person feel different.
 Change the diet from vegetarian to meat-eating and the same thing happens.
 And then the deficiencies occur over time.